hardyoyo/talk-vsim-ucdlf-2018/PITCHME.md

 * a series of custom curation scripts make all the magic happen
 ---
 # DSpace Curation
-* provides a simple way to manage routine content operations on a repository
+* provides a way to manage routine content operations on a repository
 * designed to encourage local extension
 * https://tinyurl.com/dspace-curation
 > This gives DSpace sites the ability to customize the behavior of their